christophM/interpretable-ml-book/README.md

 ### v3.0 (IN PROGRESS) [html version]

+- Unified and improved the examples:
+  - Train models just once
+  - Measure and report performance (in Data chapter)
 - Strongly shortened the text between first word and first method:
   - removed preface by the author and moved relevant parts into about the book and introduction
   - moved chapters "Datasets", "Terminology", "What is Machine Learning" into appendix
   - Moved short stories to the end of the book
 - Combined all the intro texts (e.g. global methods) into an overview chapter
+- New content:
+  - overview chapter
-- New method chapters:
+  - new method chapter:
     - ceteris paribus
     - LOCO
+  - penguins data exmaple
 - Updated lots of references (and move them from footnotes to proper bibtex references).
 - Use Palmer Penguins for classification examples.
 This replaces the examples with the cancer dataset.
 There was an error in how how I coded the outcome, so all interpretations were reversed.
 Instead of reversing the labels, I decided to replace the data, since I on longer think it's a good fit for the book.
 The penguin data examples are more accessible, and less sensitive.